 History - Changes within living memory.
-Where appropriate, these should be used to reveal aspects of change in national life; They should understand some of the ways in which we find out about the past and identify different ways in which it is represented; significant historical events, people and places in their own locality; Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time; They should use a wide vocabulary of everyday historical terms; They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events
+Where appropriate, these should be used to reveal aspects of change in national life; They should understand some of the ways in which we find out about the past and identify different ways in which it is represented: significant historical events, people and places in their own locality; Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time; They should use a wide vocabulary of everyday historical terms; They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features

-Geography - use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage; use simple compass directions (North, South, East and West) and locational and directional language ffor example, near and far; left and right), to describe the location of features and routes on a map; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the aeography of their school and its grounds and the key human and physical features of its surrounding environment.
+Geography - use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage: use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.

-Science - identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals; identify and name a variety of common animals that are carnivores, herbivores and omnivores; describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals, including pets); identifying and classifying
+birds and mammals; identify and name a variety of common animals that are carnivores, herbivores and omnivores; describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals, including pets); identifying and classifying